On this page:

 Students must have a passport for participation in any education abroad program.
 Our office is a Passport Acceptance Facility and can help you with this process.
 You can now make an appointment with the University Center for International Education on campus to apply for a U.S. passport!
 We accept Wright State students, faculty, staff, family, and even community members.

-Please note that you need to allow at least four to six weeks for routine service, and two to three weeks for expedited service.
+Please note that you need to allow at least 4 to 6 weeks for routine service, and 2 to 3 weeks for expedited service.

 Visas and other Entry Requirements